huggingface/blog/whisper-spec-dec.md

 original Whisper model, while being 6x faster over short and long-form audio samples.
 However, the official Distil-Whisper checkpoints are English only, meaning they cannot be used for multilingual speech transcription.

-To use speculative decoding for multilingual speech transcription, one could either use on of the [official multilingual Whisper checkpoints](https://huggingface.co/openai/whisper-large-v2#model-details), or a fine-tuned variant of Whisper.
-As of the time of writing, there are over 5,000 [fine-tuned Whisper checkpoints](https://huggingface.co/models?other=whisper) on the Hugging Face Hub in over 100 languages.
+To use speculative decoding for multilingual speech transcription, one could either use one of the [official multilingual Whisper checkpoints](https://huggingface.co/openai/whisper-large-v2#model-details), or a fine-tuned variant of Whisper.
+At the time of writing, there are over 5,000 [fine-tuned Whisper checkpoints](https://huggingface.co/models?other=whisper) on the Hugging Face Hub in over 100 languages.
 These provide an excellent starting point for selecting assistant Whisper checkpoints that perform very well on a single language.
 In this example, we'll use the smallest official multilingual checkpoint, Whisper [tiny](https://huggingface.co/openai/whisper-tiny).
 Feel free to experiment with different checkpoints fine-tuned in your language!

 Let's load the weights for our new assistant model, Whisper tiny.
-Since the encoder in Whisper tiny differs from that in large-v2, we'll load both the encoder and decoder using the `AutoModelForSpeechSeq2Seq` class:
+Since the encoder in Whisper tiny differs from that in large-v2, this time we'll load both the encoder and decoder using the `AutoModelForSpeechSeq2Seq` class:

 ```python
 assistant_model_id = "openai/whisper-tiny"